josielbruk/udacityCapstone-DevOps/README.md

 * DOCKER_USERNAME

 on the [.circleci/config.yml](https://github.com/josielbruk/udacityCapstone-DevOps/blob/master/.circleci/config.yml) there is an environment variable: MoveToProduction, when set to false the latest Blue docker image [devops-capstone-blue]( https://hub.docker.com/repository/docker/josielbr/devops-capstone-blue) is deployed.
 When set to true the latest Green docker image [devops-capstone-green](https://hub.docker.com/repository/docker/josielbr/devops-capstone-green) is deployed.

+Therefore every commit on Github will cause the pipeline to update the docker image and deploy it to AWS.